Patrick-Hogan/wandering_inn/README.md

 # wandering_inn

+**NOTE: It looks like wanderinginn.com has changed firewall settings to prevent/limit scraping;
+attempting to scrape an entire volume--much less multiple volumes--will likely result in a ban on your IP.**

+I've re-checked the site for any prohibition on scraping and don't see any.
+I'm not sure what the actual threshold to trigger a ban is (best guess: a sustained high rate of access over a short period of time; I was banned with ~100 page accesses in a day, but the last 90 or so of those were in rapid succession via script).

+I recommend against using any options other than "--chapter" to select content.

 Download and convert [The Wandering Inn](https://wanderinginn.com/) to epub and mobi (kindle) format

 I have no affiliation with and no rights to The Wandering Inn; I'm just a fan who likes to read on